West High School (Utah): History

 Immediately after the fire, arrangements were made to the move the high school to Union Square.
 Here it would occupy the recently vacated University of Utah main building, along with making use of the nearby Deseret Museum building (originally built for the Church University).

 Beginning in fall 1902, the high school was once again split between the West Side High School and the East Side High School.
 The west high school remained on Union Square, while the new high school opened in the Bryant School building, just east of downtown.
 However, the split was short lived, and the schools were combined in summer 1905.
 In May 1914, the East High School building was opened, officially splitting Salt Lake High School between east and west.

 The old University of Utah main building was demolished in 1921 and a new, three-story high school building opened in 1922.
-As of 2024, the high school is still housed in the 1922 building, but is expected to move to a new structure after funding was approved in the 2024 local election.
+Due to the current building's age, in 2024, voters approved a bond to fund construction of a new structure.
+A groundbreaking ceremony for the new building, which will move the high school across the street to a new block, was held March 19, 2026.

-In November 2019, then-principal Ford White was suspended after he used a student vehicle to drive two intoxicated female students to the residence of one of the students, rather than following district policy of reporting intoxication to law enforcement -- a decision which "shocked some of his colleagues" who reported the action.
+In November 2019, then-principal Ford White was suspended after he used a student vehicle to drive two intoxicated female students to the residence of one of the students, rather than following district policy of reporting intoxication to law enforcement—a decision which "shocked some of his colleagues" who reported the action.
 White claimed he was trying to prevent the students from getting involved with the legal system in accordance with restorative justice.
 He was placed on paid administrative leave pending investigation and ultimately fired from the job in early 2020, and White's professional license was suspended for one year.
 About 500 students staged a walk-out in support of White.